Nisaba/btcpayserver-plugins/BTCPayServer.Plugins.Exolix/README.md

 - **1.3.3** - Fix: At checkout, display a message to select Bitcoin payment first before selecting Altcoins, if the user has selected another payment method (ie Lightning, or Monero / Litecoin for those run a node) just before.
 This ensures the correct BTC amount and address are retrieved for the swap.
 - **1.3.4** - Fix issue in checkout for BTCPay 2.3.6
 - **1.3.5** - Fix crash on BTCPay v.2.3.7, migration to .NET 10
+- **1.4.1** - Lightning available at checkout (see above), fix a JSON.parse issue at checkout in some cases, add TonCoin at checkout.
+Fix a display issue for DAI at checkout (Select them in the Exolix configuration page so that they are active at checkout)